Nouuu/Clean-Code-OCR/README.md

 }
 ```

-To be able to match the digit correctly, we are using a stirng map :
+To be able to match the digit correctly, we are using a string map :

 ```typescript
 const defaultDigitMap: Map<string, string> = new Map([